How to Clean Your Herb Grinder

 Alternative Cleaning Methods

-In the world of cannabis, a clean weed grinder is a happy grinder.
-But what happens when you can't or don't want to use alcohol to clean it?
+In the world of herb grinders, a clean grinder is a happy one.
+But what happens when you can't or prefer not to use alcohol to clean it?
 Fear not, there are alternative methods for maintaining your device, and you probably have the ingredients in your kitchen already.

-For those days when you're out of isopropyl alcohol or just want to switch things up, several household items can effectively clean your weed grinder.
+For those days when you're out of isopropyl alcohol or want to try something different, several household items can effectively clean your herb grinder.

 Firstly, warm water and dish soap can work wonders.
 Disassemble your grinder, soak the pieces in warm soapy water, scrub them with a toothbrush, rinse, and let them air dry.

-Another method is using a combination of salt and lemon juice.
-The salt acts as an abrasive to scrub away residue, while the citric acid in the lemon juice helps break down the gunk.
+Another method involves using a combination of salt and lemon juice.
+The salt acts as an abrasive to scrub away residue, while the citric acid in the lemon juice helps break down grime.
 Simply mix equal parts salt and lemon juice into a paste, apply to the grinder, let sit for 5-10 minutes, then scrub and rinse.

 Vinegar, specifically white vinegar, can be a potent cleaner due to its acidic nature.
 However, it's essential to note that vinegar can leave a strong smell behind, which might not be ideal for your next grinding session.